ctrl-alt-dtl/TwineStories/Stories/README.md

 ## The Mansion

-About: Solve a mystery at a distant mansion.
+About: Rogue-like story in which you solve a mystery at a distant mansion.